 intent(`Hi`, reply(`Hello`)); intent(`Who are you?`, reply(`I'm Alan, your virtual voice assistant`));

-For simplicity, we will add the Alan button to an HTML page.
-In the Embed Code section, you can also find instructions on how to add the Alan button for iOS and Android platforms.
+Scroll down to the Embed Code Example section.
+Here you can find instructions on how to add the Alan button for different platforms.

 The page will work with the latest versions of Chrome, Firefox, Microsoft Edge.
-You will need to give microphone access after pressing the Alan button.
+You will need to give microphone access after clicking the Alan button.
 Some browsers may block microphone access on unsecured pages or allow it only during the current session.

 Congratulations!
 You've created your first voice-enabled app and learned how to test voice scripts in Alan Studio!
 Find more examples in the